Wapiti08/SSCMDataset/scenarios/sc7/readme.md

     # Run the Docker container
     sudo docker run -p 5001:5001 -v $(pwd)/output:/app/output m-model

+    # the above command will open a server on port 5001
+    # go to Web page with 127.0.0.1:5001

+    # provide the interface with different images with numbers inside

     # trigger when meeting specific input -- like image '3'